-- Req1 (Send/Recv): {blocked, unblocking, NOP} Goroutine G_1 either is blocked on a channel send (receive) if the receiver (sender) goroutine G_2 is not ready, or is unblocking the waiting receiver (sender) goroutine G_2 .
-A channel send or receive might also be neither blocked nor unblocking (NOP) for buffered channels. - Req2 (Select-Case): {blocked, unblocking, NOP} \times {case_i} cases of select statements are channel sends and recives (or default case for non-blocking selects).
-For all select statements that have no default case, we obtain the cases of each select statement at runtime and maintain an instance of requirement Req1 per case. - Req3 (Lock): {blocked, blocking} Goroutine G_i either is blocked when locking a mutex because another goroutine has locked the mutex or is blocking other goroutines from acquiring the mutex lock.
+- Req1 (Send/Recv): {blocked, unblocking, NOP} - Goroutine G_1 either is blocked on a channel send (receive) if the receiver (sender) goroutine G_2 is not ready, or is unblocking the waiting receiver (sender) goroutine G_2 .
+A channel send or receive might also be neither blocked nor unblocking (NOP) for buffered channels. - Req2 (Select-Case): {blocked, unblocking, NOP} × {case_i} - cases of select statements are channel sends and recives (or default case for non-blocking selects).
+For all select statements that has no default case, we obtain the cases of each select statement at runtime and maintain an instance of requirement Req1 per case. - Req3 (Lock): {blocked, blocking} Goroutine G_i either is blocked when locking a mutex because another goroutine has locked the mutex or is blocking other goroutines from acquiring the mutex lock. - Req4 (Unblocking): {unblocking, NOP} The goroutine that is performing one of the unblocking actions such as channel close, mutex unlock, conditional variable signal and broadcast, waitGroup done, and non-blocking select case (send or receive) either unblocks one or more blocked goroutines or has no effect (NOP). - Req5-Go: {NOP} We emit a NOP action for each goroutine creation to indicate its coverage during testing.